Validate and Deploy your Flows with GitHub Actions icon Validate and Deploy your Flows with GitHub Actions

 uses: actions/checkout@v4

-- name: Validate all flows on server-side
+- name: Validate all flows

-uses: kestra-io/validate-action@master
+uses: kestra-io/github-actions/validate-flows@main

 with: